A641 Improvement Scheme

 What’s next?

-Subject to approvals, work is planned to start on site in early 2024.
+- Subject to approvals, work is planned to start on site in 2026.

 There are a number of transport related issues in this area.
 These include congestion (especially around Brighouse), poor air quality and the lack of safe and attractive facilities for people walking, wheeling (wheelchairs, scooters, pushchairs and mobility aids) or cycling.